stackbit-projects/silvestru-site-f4da8/services.md

       - title: How much do you charge?
         title_align: left
         content: >
           An arm and a leg!
-Saw included for an additional $997.
+Add-on saw for just $997.

           But seriously, how long is a piece of string?
 Each project is